 Work Truck magazine also presented the 2012 Medium-Duty Truck of the Year Award to Isuzu Reach (see “Isuzu Reach Wins Medium-Duty Truck of the Year”).
 Isuzu and Utilimaster worked together on this new vehicle, first launched at the 2011 Work Truck Show, which is ideal for package delivery and fleets looking to replace their traditional walk-in vans.

 The Propane Education & Research Council (PERC) provided an opportunity to understand refueling a propane autogas vehicle, discussing the benefits of propane autogas.

 The Truck Accessories Group (TAG) provided an overview of the 40-plus years of TAG’s history and its goal to expand its commercial product line.
 Representatives from all areas also reviewed the brand-new LEER CP98 Composite Service Body in-depth.

 Maranda had its fully transferable service capsule on the show floor.
 Requiring no holes drilled into a pickup truck bed, these service caps install with a clamp system.
 According to the company, these truck caps should last three to four truck lives.
 It recently delivered 400 of these service capsules to Cox Enterprises.

 And, RSC Bio Solutions discussed its new line of Liquid Wrench products including its Penetrating Oil and its Bar & Chain Oil.
 Both products are biodegradable.
 The Penetrating Oil is used to remove old rusted bolts and nuts.
-The Bar & Chain oil is a “total loss product,” which means all of the lubricant ends up in the environment during typical use, making the biodegradeable product a way to keep clean and go green.
+The Bar & Chain oil is a “total loss product,” which means all of the lubricants ends up in the environment during typical use, making the biodegradable product a way to keep clean and go green.

 Check out the event's photo gallery for images, by clicking here.